 Outer Space!

-…Or so the tale goes, anyway.
+…Or so the story goes, anyway.

 Now, as the human race, we aim to create our own stories, too, mainly to tell at parties.